-She is married to Dr. Chris Probst, trumpet professor at Jacksonville State University, and they are expecting their first child, Isabelle this October!
+She is married to Dr. Chris Probst, trumpet professor at Jacksonville State University, and has a daughter, Isabelle.

 Cellist and EYO Assistant Conductor Bryce Anderson graduated summa cum laude from Jacksonville State University with a Bachelor of Arts in Instrumental Music Education in 2018.
 Anderson has performed in the cello sections of the Gadsden Symphony Orchestra and the Jacksonville State University/Community Orchestra since 2014.
 He has also played in the pit orchestra of numerous opera and musical theater productions with the Jacksonville Opera Theatre and Theatre of Gadsden, including “The Phantom of the Opera” and “Joseph and the Amazing Technicolor Dreamcoat.”